semenov/boroda/README.md

 In other words, you can call all methods from the last group in any order.
 Boroda will take care of building a correct SQL query.

-The `condition` which is used in `where` and `having` ca. Использование следующих операторов имеет точно такой же смысл, какой они имеют в SQL:
+Next operators which are used in `condition` in `where` and `having` clauses have the same meaning which they have in SQL:
 +, -, *, /, >, <, >=, <=.

-Due to some of Ruby limitations on operator overloading several operators vary from their SQL originals:
+Due to some limitations in Ruby on operator overloading several operators vary from their SQL originals:

     a == b    # =>  a = b
     a <=> b   # =>  a <> b
     (a) & (b) # =>  (a) AND (b)
     (a) | (b) # =>  (a) OR (b)

-*Warning!* It is absolutely necessary to use brackets around operands in last two cases.
+**Warning!** It is absolutely necessary to use brackets around operands in last two cases.
 Otherwise you can get an unepected results.
 It is connected with the fact that this to operators have a very high priority in Ruby.

-I don't recommend to use use Boroda in production as far as it could be vulnerable to SQL injectiong.
+I don't recommend to use Boroda in production as far as it could be vulnerable to SQL injections.

 By the way, boroda (борода) is the Russian for 'beard'.